Strength Training for Football Players

 Plyometric exercises are typified by hopping, bounding and jumping movements.
 These exercises demand a high force of contraction in response to a rapid loading of lengthening muscles.
 For this reason, they should be more accurately called reversible action or rebound exercises.
-The training effort increases the force production in the muscles, but the movements are performed at faster speeds than weight-training exercises.
-Thus rebound exercises are more specific to the sprinting and jumping movements in football.
+The training effort increases force production in the muscles, but the movements are performed at faster speeds than weight-training exercises.
+Thus, rebound exercises are more specific to the sprinting and jumping movements in football.
 These exercises should be done in 3-5 sets of 8 repetitions for each leg, with at least one minute's rest between sets.
 The quality and speed of the movement is the priority.
 The other training element that is required for improving sprinting speed is sprinting itself.
 This should be done with maximum efforts over 30-60m.
 Again, at least one minute's rest between runs should be allowed so that quality can be maintained.
 Remember, with this kind of training the aim is to develop the maximum speed; endurance should not become a factor.
-Sprinting done uphill, with weighted jackets, or towing weights is also useful because it adds resistance to the sprint movement, placing greater load on the muscles in the most specific manner.
+Sprinting done uphill, with weighted jackets, or towing weights is also useful because it adds resistance to the sprint movement, placing a greater load on the muscles in the most specific manner.
 Again, short distances with long rests are recommended.

-Fitting it in I have discussed research that shows the importance of strength and speed for elite football performance.
+Fitting it in, I have discussed research that shows the importance of strength and speed for elite football performance.
 From this, I have suggested four types of training:

 The best way for a player to develop his strength would be to start a strength-training program in the off-season.
 Three strength workouts a week would result in improvements.

 Maximum strength exercises should only be targeted during the off-season.
 Afterwards, they should be done only once a week to maintain strength during the season.
-Maximum strength can only be achieved if it is concentrated on, and training for it can interfere with other important activities.
+Maximum strength can only be achieved if it is concentrated on, and training for it can interfere with other vital activities.